AngeloKai/ml-for-web/README.md

 ### Sparse Matrix
 Most machine learning problems don’t involve a densely populated matrix.
-For example, on a map, the cities are very densely populated but most of the wilderness are scarcely populated.
+For example, on a map, the cities are very densely populated, but most of the wilderness are scarcely populated.
 Adopting sparse
-represenation of those matrixs and computation methods for sparse representatiosn, such as [SparseBLAS](http://math.nist.gov/spblas/), can significantly reduce the size of the models.
+representation of those matrices and computation methods for sparse representation, such as [SparseBLAS](http://math.nist.gov/spblas/), can significantly reduce the size of the models.
 [A Survey of Sparse Representation:
 Algorithms and Applications](http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7102696)
 describes a variety of algorithms applicable to sparse representations of matrix.